Fabian strategy: Later examples

+Throughout history, the Fabian strategy has been employed all over the world.

 During Antony's Atropatene campaign, the Parthians first destroyed the isolated baggage train and siege engines of the invaders.
 As Antony proceeded to lay siege on the Atropatenian capital, they began harassing the besiegers, forcing them to retreat.

-During the Hanzhong Campaign in 219 AD, one year before the fall of ancient China's Han dynasty, the warlord Liu Bei and his strategist Fa Zheng captured strategic locations from the forces of the rival warlord Cao Cao, resulting in the death of one of Cao Cao's top generals, Xiahou Yuan.
+The Empty Fort Strategy, also known as the Empty City Stratagem, was a military tactic used during the Hanzhong Campaign in 219 AD, one year before the fall of ancient China's Han dynasty, the warlord Liu Bei and his strategist Fa Zheng captured strategic locations from the forces of the rival warlord Cao Cao, resulting in the death of one of Cao Cao's top generals, Xiahou Yuan.
 Cao Cao attempted to recapture those locations but Liu Bei's forces refused to engage.
+It involved a defender, Liu Bei, creating an illusion of normalcy by exposing apparent vulnerabilities, such as leaving city gates open and displaying calm activity, to induce hesitation or retreat from a numerically superior enemy force.

 Nearly a decade later, the Fabian strategy was used by Sima Yi as part of Zhuge Liang's Northern campaigns.
 Zhuge Liang's campaigns had some success but often lacked supplies to capitalise on gains.
 By the time of the fifth expedition (234 AD), Sima Yi maintained a defensive stance and did not engage Zhuge Liang's Shu troops.
 Zhuge Liang fell ill while trying to push through the defensive lines and died at the Wuzhang Plains that same year.

 During the Roman campaign against Persia prosecuted by Julian in 363 AD, the main Persian army under Shapur II let the numerically superior Romans advance deep into their territory, avoiding a full-scale battle at the expense of the destruction of their fortresses.
 As the fortified Persian capital seemed impregnable, Julian was lured into Persia's interior, where the Persians employed scorched earth tactics.
 Shapur II's army appeared later and engaged in continuous skirmishes only after the starving Romans were in retreat, resulting in a disastrous Roman defeat.

 The Fabian strategy was used by King Robert the Bruce in combination with scorched earth tactics in the First War of Scottish Independence against the English after the disastrous defeats at the Battle of Dunbar, Battle of Falkirk, and Battle of Methven.
 Eventually King Robert was able to regain the entire kingdom of Scotland which had been conquered by the English.

 The strategy was used by the medieval French general Bertrand du Guesclin during the Hundred Years' War against the English following a series of disastrous defeats in pitched battles against Edward, the Black Prince.
 Eventually du Guesclin was able to recover most of the territory that had been lost.